STEllAR-GROUP/NAIRI_20/README.md

 HPX is the only C++ standard conforming runtime:

-   + widely used in open-source community and national labs.
+   + widely used in opensource community and national labs.
    + supports dataflow programming paradigms.
    + backend of many libraries:
       * Kokkos